MSuskiewicz/msuskiewicz.github.io/_pages/group.md

   - /resume
 ---

-Together with Bertrand Castaing, I am a co-leader of a research group "Protein post-translational modifications and DNA repair: structure, function, and dynamics" at the CBM, Orléans, France.
+I'm very lucky to be a member of the research group "Protein post-translational modifications and DNA repair: structure, function, and dynamics" at the CBM, Orléans, France.
+Together with Bertrand Castaing, I serve as a co-leader of this group.
+A part of the group is implicated in the "SUMOwriteNread" project, which I independently supervise.

-More details about the group, including its current members, can be found at: http://cbm.cnrs-orleans.fr/en/research/research-teams/equipe-aspects-moleculaires-du-vivant/dna-repair-structure-fonction-and-dynamic/
+The current members of the group can be found at: http://cbm.cnrs-orleans.fr/en/research/research-teams/equipe-aspects-moleculaires-du-vivant/dna-repair-structure-fonction-and-dynamic/